Abortion: the myths

-Have you ever searching for information on abortion on the internet?
+Have you ever searched for information on abortion on the internet?
 If you have, your search results may return websites with conflicting and sometimes inaccurate information.

 Below are some of the myths you may find on anti-abortion websites.
 Included are links to reputable and reliable organisations where you can find more information.
 These facts may help you make your decision about an unplanned pregnancy.
 You can also talk with a medical practitioner who specialises in sexual and reproductive health.